ryran/xsos/README.md

 AUTHORS
 -------

 As far as direct contributions go, so far it's just me, [ryran](/ryran), aka rsaw, aka [Ryan Sawhill Aroha](http://b19.org).
+That said, many folks have reported bugs and given suggestions for new features:

+- Patrick Talbert especially deserves a huge shout-out!
+Using xsos on sosreports while diagnosing networking issues, he's uncovered many an odd corner case and discussions with him have led to implementing new features and refining what the networking modules show.

+- Jamie Bainbridge has been so consistently kind and effusive in expressing his appreciation of xsos.
+The RFEs he has suggested (at least the ones we've implemented) have surely made xsos a more powerful tool.

+- Joe Wright was the first person to request a kdump module.
+Turned out to be a great idea!

 When I was clueless in how to further my awk career early on, two prolific users over on StackOverflow -- [Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) -- each provided answers (to two separate questions) with code that was brilliantly instructive.
-I've since moved far beyond what I was trying to do back then, but thanks definitely goes to both of them for inspiration.
+My awk skills have since evolved far beyond what I was trying to do back then, but thanks definitely goes to both of them for that early inspiration.

 Please contact me if you have ideas, suggestions, questions, or want to collaborate on this or something similar.
 For specific bugs and feature-requests, you can [post a new issue on the tracker](/ryran/xsos/issues).